IBM/secure-chatbot-interactions-using-security-verify/SECURITY_VERIFY_CONFIG.md

   - For the Application URL, enter the URL as http://ecomm-portal-chatbot.{{IngressSubdomainURL}}.
 Replace {{`IngressSubdomainURL`}} with the `Ingress subdomain URL` of the OpenShift cluster.
   - For the Grant types, check Authorization code.
   - Uncheck Require proof key for code exchange (PKCE) verification.
-  - For Redirect URIs, enter the re-direct URL as http://ecomm-portal-chatbot.{{IngressSubdomainURL}}/insportal/app/oidcclient/redirect/home.
+  - For Redirect URIs, enter the re-direct URL as http://ecomm-portal-chatbot.{{IngressSubdomainURL}}/portal/ecomm/oidcclient/redirect/home.
 Replace {{`IngressSubdomainURL`}} with the `Ingress subdomain URL` of the OpenShift cluster.
   - Click Save to save this SSO configuration.
 ![Configure SSO](./images/configure-sso.png)
 - Click the Entitlements tab.
 For the Access Type, select Automatic access for all users and groups.
 Click Save to save the custom application.
 - Click the Sign-on tab.
 Note down the **client ID and the client secret**.
-This is needed for configuring the `Insurance Portal application`.
+This is needed for configuring the `ECommerce Portal application`.

 **Note Security Verify endpoints**
 In the far right information pane, note down the IBM Security Verify endpoint.